Medical Legal Partnerships

 Many people suffer from legal adversity.

-According to the Legal Services Corporation 2017 Justice Gap Report, 3 out of 4 low-income households experienced at least 1 unmet civil legal problem in the past year; more than half faced at least 2.
+According to the Legal Services Corporation 2022 Justice Gap Report, 3 out of 4 low-income households experienced at least 1 civil legal problem in the past year.
+They do not get any or enough legal help for 92% of these problems which they report substantially impact their finances, mental and physical health, safety, and relationships.

 Treating legal issues betters a patient’s overall healthcare.